Closely fought German election ushers in post-Merkel era

 Foreign policy hasn’t featured much in the campaign, though the Greens favor a tougher stance toward China and Russia.

+In the capital’s Kreuzberg district, a traditional leftwing stronghold, Jan Kemper, a 41-year-old manager at an online bank, said climate change and Germany’s slow pace of digitalization were among his main concerns.
+He praised Merkel’s crisis management style, but said key issues were left unattended.

+“Previously, elections set the course for the next two to four years,” he said.
+“Now decisions have to be made that will affect the next generations.”

-As they have struggled in polls, Laschet and other Union leaders have warned that Scholz and the Greens would form a coalition with the opposition Left Party, which opposes NATO and German military deployments abroad.
-Whether such a partnership is realistic is questionable, given foreign policy and other differences between the parties, but that line of attack may help turn out the conservative base.
+During the campaign, Laschet and other Union leaders claimed that Scholz and the Greens would form a coalition with the opposition Left Party, which opposes NATO and German military deployments abroad.
+Whether such a partnership is realistic is questionable, given foreign policy and other differences between the parties, but that line of attack may help turn out conservative voters.

 Scholz has said he’d like a two-party coalition with the Greens, but that looks very optimistic.
 Absent a majority for that, his first choice would likely be an alliance with the Greens and the pro-business Free Democrats.